zhiyand/state/README.md

 control over whether each individual transition should be performed or not.

-To create a policy for your machine, simply extend the Zhibaihe\State\Policy class and pass an instance of your policy class to the `Machine` constructor as the second argument.
+To create a policy for your machine, simply extend the Zhibaihe\State\Policy class and pass an instance of your policy class to the `Machine` constructor as the third argument.

 ``` php